xregistry/spec/core/spec.md

   - `none` - No compatibility checking is performed.

 - Constraints:
-  - When present, it MUST be a case sensitive value from the model defined enumeration range.
+  - If present, it MUST be a case sensitive value from the model defined enumeration range.
   - When not present, the implied default value is `none`.